Krishnaelectrovoltz/Pedestrian-Light-Controller-with-Port-Manipulation/README.md

 ## How It Works
 - By default, the **traffic light is Green**.
 - When the **pedestrian button is pressed**, the sequence begins:
+- An additional segment lights up to indicate the pedestrian button was pressed.
   - Traffic **Green → Yellow → Red**
   - Pedestrian **Green blinks**, countdown starts on the **7-segment display**.
   - Once the countdown ends, traffic **resumes with Green light**.